-Tests have shown that ondansetron passes into the milk of lactating animals.
+There is insufficient information on the excretion of ondansetron/metabolites in human milk or the effects of ondansetron on milk production.
+Tests have shown that ondansetron passes into the milk of lactating animals (for details see 5.3).
+A risk to the newborns/infants cannot be excluded.
 It is therefore recommended that mothers receiving ondansetron should not breast-feed their babies.